eembees/eembees.github.io/content/science/clausen-mutational-atlas-parkin-proteostasis.md

 This is interesting, since we _still_ don't quite understand the structure and function of Parkin proteins when they're activated.

+### Variant abundance correlates with stability and conservation

+For investigating the link between abundance, stability and conservation, the authors calculate the theoretical folding stability of different mutants of Parkin and compare those to the cellular abundance scores.
+They find the following:
+1. Most of the low-abundance variants have low stabilities, suggesting that they can't fold properly, and are therefore red-carded.
+2. Some variants have low abundance but high stabilities.
+These variants all have mutations on the parts of the protein that point outwards, which means they _probably form a degron_, which means they're quickly red-carded.
+    - Out of these variants, some are known to be pathogenic, i.e. have been documented to cause disease in humans.
+    - This suggests that disease causing variants are so due to a loss in _function_, not _structure_ of the protein.

 ## The questions I'm left with after reading this article?

 1. The authors propose that: